Supervised Multimodal Bitransformers for Classifying Images and Text: Related Work

 \section{Related Work}

-Neural methods are the standard for almost every modern text and vision classification task.
-Transformers \cite{Vaswani:2017nips} have been used to encode sequential data for classification with great success when pre-trained for language modeling or language masking and subsequently fine-tuned \cite{Radford:2018tr,Devlin:2019naacl}.
+Transformers~\cite{Vaswani:2017nips} have been used to encode sequential data for classification with great success when pre-trained for language modeling or language masking and subsequently fine-tuned~\cite{Radford:2018tr,Devlin:2019naacl}.

-The question of how to effectively combine multimodal information, also known as multimodal fusion, has a long history \cite{Baltrusaitis:2019survey}.
-While concatenation can be considered the default, other fusion methods have been explored e.g. for lexical representation learning \cite{Bruni:2014jair,Lazaridou:2015skipgram}.
-In classification, \cite{Kiela:2018aaai} examine various fusion methods for pre-trained fixed representations, and find that a bilinear combination of data with gating worked best.
-Our supervised multimodal bitransformer can be seen as incorporating a particular type of fusion mechanism, with interaction between the modalities via self-attention over many different layers.
+The question of how to effectively do multimodal fusion has a long history~\cite{Baltrusaitis:2019survey}.
+While concatenation can be considered the default, other fusion methods have been explored e.g. for lexical representation learning~\cite{Bruni:2014jair,Lazaridou:2015skipgram}.
+In classification,~\newcite{Kiela:2018aaai} examine various fusion methods for pre-trained fixed representations, and find that a bilinear combination of data with gating worked best.
+Our supervised multimodal bitransformer has fusion between the modalities via self-attention over many different layers.